DamoM73/digital-solutions-text-2025/content/06_documentation/02_mind_maps.md

 :::{dropdown} Learning Goals
 By the end of this section you will:
+- understand what a mind map is
+- understand how to create a mind map
+- understand with mind map terminology
 :::

 Mind maps will not be part of the submitted documentation.
 However, they are a valuable tool for understanding the scope of a project and planning your approach.